-Minnow Lane – The brainchild of Philly Home Girl’s clients Rita Greiman and Julia Newbold, new moms who have lived in the neighborhood for years, is a unique shop nontoxic, organic, sustainable and ethically made toys and clothing for babies and kids as well as a variety of essential products catering to new parents.
+Minnow Lane – The brainchild of Rebecca Brett and Philly Home Girl’s clients Rita Greiman and Julia Newbold, new moms who have lived in the neighborhood for years, is a unique shop nontoxic, organic, sustainable and ethically made toys and clothing for babies and kids as well as a variety of essential products catering to new parents.
 In addition, they host classes and information sessions on development stages, appropriate toys for each age, CPR, childbirth, Heimlich instruction, and baby-food making.
 That’s not all, they’ve got an after-dinner lullaby hour featuring musicians from the community playing an acoustic wind-down session that's a little different than your average kids' music hour.

 My Bright Beginnings – Known for its popularity in the Graduate Hospital neighborhood, Rina Patel, the owner recently opened up a second daycare on Memphis St in Fishtown.
 Rina’s new facility is incredibly well appointed and expertly staffed with friendly, experienced teachers.
 They have compiled great programs for ages ranging from infants to preschoolers.
 The facility, located in the ground floor of the Memphis Lofts, is incredible.
 The teachers host the kids outdoors in Palmer Park or Shissler Recreation Center as often as possible, but when the weather prevents an excursion, the facility is spacious enough to host an indoor play area that the kids could practically run track in.
 They have a quiet room for infants, and every child has access to exactly what they need to learn and grow at their own pace.

 Philly Music Babies – Looking to expose your children to the music scene as early as possible?
 Philly Music Babies has you covered, with a series of classes with songs, dances, and activities for parents and children to enjoy.